 51 to 75 percent -- 3 Star play

 76 to 90 percent -- 2 Star play

 91 to 95 percent -- 1 Star play

 Note: The chart above shows how Catch Probability is determined based on distance needed and opportunity time.

-Watch: Statcast measures the Catch Probability on Billy Hamilton's terrific grab.
+Watch: Statcast measures the Catch Probability on Manuel Margot's terrific grab.